Sized Types with Usages for Parallel Complexity of Pi-Calculus Processes: Types with Usages

-\end{example} So, our type system can adapt compositionally with the use of reliability.
-And we saw on this example that reliability is needed to obtain soundness.
-An example for the use of servers and sizes is given later, in Example~\ref{e:factorial}.
+\end{example} An example for the use of servers and sizes is given later, in Example~\ref{e:factorial}, as well as a justification for the use of intervals for obligations and capacities, in Example~\ref{e:intervals}.

-\begin{remark} A careful reader may wonder why we need \emph{intervals} for obligations and capacities, instead of single numbers.
-An informal justification is given in the Appendix~\ref{ss:intervals}. \end{remark}